 “We are trying to bring a spirit of compassion, love in a unified, progress thinking vision,” Aaron said.
 “Obviously, a lot of the issues that are being talked about right now deal with things that happened in the past and what is happening currently.
 We want to be part of the conversion of how to repair things and set a good course for the future.
 That’s a lot of what we want to talk about in this EP Project.”

-Brydon went on to say that, as as Prince Ivan pushed this new album out, they were getting a lot of acceptance and attention from some big cities: “We’re talking about L.A., New York, Atlanta…just these major music centers and they’re asking about Branson.
-They’re like ‘What’s this place all about?’
+Brydon went on to say that, as Prince Ivan pushed this new album out, they were getting a lot of acceptance and attention from some big cities: “We’re talking about L.A., New York, Atlanta…just these major music centers, and they’re asking about Branson.
+They’re like, ‘What’s this place all about?’
 I think we are on an upward tick with the mainstream music industry and the record industry.
-We already have great live show industry but the recording industry, we don’t really have that here so we are trying to make that happen.”
+We already have a great live show industry, but the recording industry, we don’t really have that here, so we are trying to make that happen.”

-Everything Prince Ivan stands for is positive and inspiring and Aaron said they couldn’t have done it without their fans who believe in what Prince Ivan stands for and what they’re trying to do.
-Aaron told us that, “In a bigger way, we just feel grateful to be part of a community that of people who really are passionate about changing the world for the better.
-We feel blessed to be the figure heads of that movement and the faces of it within a Prince Ivan universe.”
+Everything Prince Ivan stands for is positive and inspiring, and Aaron said they couldn’t have done it without their fans who believe in what Prince Ivan stands for and what they’re trying to do.
+Aaron told us that, “In a bigger way, we feel grateful to be part of a community that of people who really are passionate about changing the world for the better.
+We feel blessed to be the figureheads of that movement and the faces of it within a Prince Ivan universe.”

 For more information on shows in Branson, Missouri, give us a call at (866) 876-4339, and ask how to secure the best tickets at the lowest prices!
-Find out more about Branson Travel Packages, Shows, Attractions & more on our site here.
+Please find out more about Branson Travel Packages, Shows, Attractions & more on our site here.

 Photo Credit: https://www.facebook.com/PrinceIvanMusic